 As a result, cyber-attacks have skyrocketed by over 400% as hackers capitalize on employees accessing corporate infrastructure from unsecured or vulnerable home networks.

-If you need to do the same, consider the following steps to protect your business, and your employee’s privacy:
+Fortunately, many businesses have realized the security risks they face, and are working hard to close the gap.
+If you need to do the same, consider implementing some of the following steps to protect your business and your employee’s privacy:

 1. Update Your Antivirus Solution